Skip advert

 Advertisement - Article continues below

 One downside to the Porsche’s sports-focused chassis setup is that comfort can slightly suffer when compared with comfort-focused rivals.
-Our car was fitted with a complex air-suspension system as standard, and while this did a good job keeping the car flat through the corners, it didn’t offer much give at higher speeds on more blemished roads, even in the least-sporty setting.
-At lower speeds, though, the Panamera feels comfortable enough, and handles speed bumps and potholes much better.
+Our car was fitted with a complex air-suspension system as standard, and this did a good job keeping the car flat through the corners in Sport and Sport Plus modes, but while respectably comfortable, it’s still a bit firmer than most luxury saloons even in the least-sporty setting.
+At lower speeds, the Panamera also feels comfortable enough and handles speed bumps and potholes impressively well.

 Advertisement - Article continues below